bigvisionit/vorlagen/README.md

 }

-let { name1, name2, name3 } = getSpecObj() // Ausgabe Variable name1 = 1, name2 = 2, name3 = 3
+let { name1, name2, name3 } = getSpecObj() // Output variable name1 = 1, name2 = 2, name3 = 3

-Die Variablen mit dem Namen name1, name2 und name3 werden mit den Werten aus dem Objekt erzeugt.
+The variables with the names name1, name2 and name3 are created with the values from the object.

-Tiefen-Zuweisung:
+Depth assignment:

 function getSpecObj() {